charTechAccountant/NNFramework/README.md

 This project handles batch processing.
 I have not converted the standardized predicted value back to actual scale yet.
 I am yet to integrate my Adam, RMS, AdaGrad or Momentum optimizer functions to this project.

+## Architecture & Derivation
+You may find the manual derivations for the forward and backward passes, focusing on maintaining dimensional consistency across layers, in the docs folder.